nicolehhy/SQL-Notes/README.md

     );
     ```
   * Example in `Alter`: <br>
--- To create a FOREIGN KEY constraint on the "PersonID" column when the "Orders" table `is already created`
+-- To create a FOREIGN KEY constraint on the "PersonID" column when the "Orders" table `is already created` <br>
     * MySQL / SQL Server / Oracle / MS Access:
    ```SQL
    ALTER TABLE Orders
    ADD FOREIGN KEY (PersonID) REFERENCES Persons(PersonID);
    ```
--- To allow naming of a FOREIGN KEY constraint, and for defining a FOREIGN KEY constraint on multiple columns
+-- To allow naming of a FOREIGN KEY constraint, and for defining a FOREIGN KEY constraint on multiple columns <br>
     * MySQL / SQL Server / Oracle / MS Access:
    ```SQL
    ALTER TABLE Orders